ulrichson/zoomood/README.md

 ## Build

-- `gulp build` to convert less files into css
+- `gulp less` to convert less files into css
 - `bower install` when bower packages for the front-end code changed or are non-existent

 ## Run